Dental Implants

 Teeth begin to shift and the shape of a person’s face can even change.
 When many teeth are missing, a person will often begin to look older as the lower part of the face begins to shrink.
 It can become harder for a person to speak clearly.
 And of course, eating becomes more difficult when teeth are missing.
 When food can’t be properly chewed, a person may miss out on some of the nutritional value of the food they eat.

 Replacing missing teeth with dental implants has proven to prevent resorption because the bone is now receiving the stimulation it is accustomed to.
 Dental implants help protect the health of your jaw bone as well as the youthful shape of your face.
+Using our state-of-the-art dental implant procedure at SoHo dental, we are determined to provide you with the dental care you deserve.
+Call us to book your appointment today!

 What Implants Will Do for You